Self-consistent modelling and qualitative comparison of mildly relativistic runaway electron dynamics with a closed flux surface formation model during tokamak startup: Reduced kinetic model of mildly relativistic runaway electrons

 To verify the multi-fluid RE current model, we borrow the test problem set in Fig. \ref{fig:param_evol}.
 Runaway avalanche and transport were neglected to focus on the dominant Dreicer generation.
 Figure \ref{fig:jRE_verf} shows time evolution of runaway current density.
 The red dashed curve in Fig. \ref{fig:jRE_verf} corresponds to the red dashed curve in Fig. \ref{fig:nRE_full}.
-Despite adequacy of the single fluid RE density estimate (see agreement with the magenta marker in Fig. \ref{fig:nRE_full}), the runaway current density (blue curve in Fig. \ref{fig:jRE_verf}) is overestimated by a several factor under the approximation $v_{RE}=c$.
+Despite adequacy of the single fluid RE density estimate (see agreement with the magenta marker in Fig. \ref{fig:nRE_full}), the runaway current density (blue curve in Fig. \ref{fig:jRE_verf}) is overestimated within an order of magnitude under the approximation $v_{RE}=c$.
 However, the multi-fluid mildly relativistic correction significantly alleviates an error by relaxing the condition $v_{RE}=c$, as shown in the magenta marker.
 In real situation, it's difficult to know the correct $p_V$ without dedicated analysis.
 Instead of that, $p_{V} \approx 1.3 \ p_{c}$ (or another tuned coefficient) can be a good alternative for practical implementation.